Qualified Improvement Property (QIP) is now eligible for bonus depreciation! Great news. But, what does that actually mean for your business?

 Excluded from the definition are improvements attributable to internal structural framework, enlargements to the building, and elevators or escalators.

-The CARES Act has made a retroactive fix to the Tax Cuts and Jobs Act to make QIP eligible for bonus depreciation.
+The CARES Act (Coronavirus Aid, Relief, and Economic Security Act) has made a retroactive fix to the Tax Cuts and Jobs Act to make QIP eligible for bonus depreciation.

 This means that under current law, for qualified property, acquired and placed in service between September 28, 2017, and December 31, 2022, the TCJA increases the first-year bonus depreciation percentage to 100%.